 Non-profits have a good opportunity to build their community via Twitter by starting conversations with their audiences.
 Here are the best times to start your conversations:

 If you’re thinking, how am I going to make sure I’m at my screen to post my content at the correct time?
-Don’t worry, there are a variety of social media management tools available to help you schedule your content well in advance, so you don’t have to leave it to the last minute.
+Don’t worry, there are a variety of social media management tools available to help you schedule your content well in advance.

 Some of which, we’ll explore below.